-A P51 Mustang of the 356th Fighter US Group.
-In 1944 it was awarded а Distinguished Unit Citation for actions in support of Operation Market-Garden, an attempt to provide an Allied invasion route into Germany that was halted at the Battle of Arnhem, the last bridge over the Rhine - infamously a "Bridge Too Far".
+A P51 Mustang of the US 356th Fighter Group.
+In 1944 it was awarded Distinguished Unit Citation for actions in support of Operation Market-Garden, attempt to provide an Allied invasion route into Germany that was halted at the Battle of Arnhem, the last bridge over the Rhine infamously a "Bridge Too Far".

-5. War Memorial
+E. War Memorial